kui/gradle/design-docs/finding-and-using-credentials.md

 - Build fails with error when specifying an authentication protocol for an unsupported transport protocol (currently only HTTP should be supported)
 - Build fails with error when specifying an authentication protocol when no credentials have been specified
-- Build fails with error when specified credentials type is not supported by specified authentication protocol
+- Build fails with error when specified credentials type is not supported by all configured authentication protocols
 - All supported authentication protocols are attempted when none are specified
 - When authentication protocols are specified, only those are attempted